Harsh-Jingar/cleansphere/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a href="https://github.com/Harsh-Jingar/cleansphere?tab=MIT-1-ov-file" >MIT LICENSE</a> for details.

 ---